vrpperez7/Mod-3-Project/README.md

 - Interest in ticket types, promotions, and seasonal campaigns that attract guests who purchase the extras (food,merchandise,premium experiences) </br>
 - Early campaign says discount packages drive up attendance, but people price-sensitive guests

+## The Database and Schema:

+### We are working with a Star Schema
+A star schema is when a central fact table references multiple dimensions </br>

+A dimension table contains all unique instances, is usually is very verbose, and is usually grouped. </br>

+A fact table usually refers to events in the real world, contains measures for the foreign keys associated to the primary key in a dimension table, and sometimes includes date/time stamps. </br>

+Benefits Include:
+- Easier to merge tables when fact table is common between dimension tables
+- Easier to read